nicsuzor/wikijuris/ausip/patent-overview.markdown

 **Video overview by Fern Doyle on [Requirements For Extension of Time for Pharmaceutical Patents](https://www.youtube.com/watch?v=XA_QFCUoIJA).**

-[^AUTOREPLACED$1ENDREPLACE]
-[^AUTOREPLACED$1ENDREPLACE]: $1

-**Innovative Patents:**[^AUTOREPLACED$1ENDREPLACE]
-[^AUTOREPLACED$1ENDREPLACE]: $1

-An innovative patent is suitable for inventions with short market life.
-An innovative patent requir[^AUTOREPLACED$1ENDREPLACE]
-[^AUTOREPLACED$1ENDREPLACE]: $1
+#### Innovation Patents

+Innovation patents are currently being phased out, and should generally no longer be filed.

-e step, which involved a lesser degree of inventiveness compared to the standard patent.
+An innovation patent is suitable for inventions with short market life.
+An innovative patent requires an innovative step, which involved a lesser degree of inventiveness compared to the standard patent.
 An innovative step is one where the invention is different from existing technology and provides a substantial contribution to the working of the invention.
 The innovation patent seeks to protect incremental advances in technology as opposed to ground-breaking technology (which would be covered under a standard patent).

-The duration of an innovative patent is for the period of eight years from the date of the patent. [^AUTOREPLACED$1ENDREPLACE] Innovative patents can be granted within one month of filing, as there is no requirement for examination.
+The duration of an innovative patent is for the period of eight years from the date of the patent.[^PA68] Innovative patents can be granted within one month of filing, as there is no requirement for examination.

-[^AUTOREPLACED$1ENDREPLACE]: $1
+[^PA68]: _Patents Act 1990_ (Cth) s 68

 **Video overview by Maddison D on [The Difference Between a Standard Patent and an Innovation Patent](https://www.youtube.com/watch?v=G77xPOYJZng?small).**